The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-- potential to represent the humanitarian ideals of the Walter Mangold Trust Fund.
+- potential to represent the humanitarian ideals of The Walter Mangold Trust Fund.

-If shortlisted, two other Referees will be contacted to provide a character
+If shortlisted, two other Referees will be contacted to provide a character appraisal of the applicant.

-About the Walter Mangold Language Scholarships
+About the Study Abroad (Language) Scholarships

 The Walter Mangold Trust Fund was established in 2005 to honour the life and work of the late Walter Mangold (1892-1983) who

 believed that greater understanding and tolerance between the people of the world - and consequently a lessening of conflict - could be achieved through the study of other languages and

-CLICK HERE to learn more about Walter Mangold's life and ideals.
+CLICK HERE to learn more about Walter Mangold's life and

-The Mangold Trustee’s role
+The Trustee’s role

-The Walter Mangold Trust Fund is administered by the Trustee (The CASS Foundation) strictly in accordance with the
+The Walter Mangold Trust Fund is administered by the Trustee (The CASS Foundation) strictly in accordance with the objectives and

-objectives and wishes of the benefactors, as stated in the Trust Deed.
+wishes of the benefactors, as stated in the Trust Deed.

-Who are the Language Scholarships appropriate for?
+Who are the Study Abroad (Language) Scholarships appropriate for?

-The scholarships are most relevant to proficient language students completing second-year language courses who plan to go on an exchange or study abroad program for one or two semesters as part of their accredited undergraduate degree.
+The scholarships are most relevant to proficient language students completing second-year language courses who plan to go on

+either an exchange or study abroad program for one or two semesters as part of their accredited undergraduate degree.
 Honours and postgraduate students may also apply if they are enrolling in an

 It is a pre-requisite for the scholarship that applicants must have satisfied all the requirements for second-year language

 proficiency (or above) in an academic stream of their chosen language before they depart from Australia.
 In special circumstances, students who can demonstrate that they are deemed to have achieved

 the equivalent of second-year proficiency may be eligible to apply.
 Students are required to present an academic Letter of Endorsement with their application that attests to their language level and

 Languages and ‘global’ academic programs

 The scholarships are intended primarily to support intensive and immersive language study overseas, and to foster greater cultural

 understanding through direct in-country experiences.

 Related inter-disciplinary courses delivered predominately in the chosen language, with the potential to extend linguistic

 competence and cultural understanding, may be combined with specific language subjects, provided that the applicant is proficient enough in the chosen language of instruction to cope with the

 Choice of destination

 To meet the objectives of linguistic and cultural immersion expressed in the Trust Deed, it is expected that candidates will choose

 a destination university in a country where the language they wish to study is the first or official spoken language and the main language of instruction in their proposed academic